CiPH3R-88/NFS_MW_BNV_Compiler-Blender_Addon/README.md

 The addon automates multiple steps required in the BNV geometry pipeline, including object naming, material configuration, position marker creation, FBX export, and compilation using the BlackBox geometry compiler.

-This tool simplifies the process of preparing assets for games such as:
+This tool simplifies the process of preparing assets for game:
-- Need for Speed Underground
-- Need for Speed Underground 2
 - Need for Speed Most Wanted (2005)
-- Need for Speed Carbon
-- Need for Speed ProStreet
-- Need for Speed Undercover
-- Need for Speed World

 ## Features
 **Car Setup**